Pet Travel Advice

 When traveling abroad to a warmer climate with your pet we recommend your pets parasite treatment is up to date before you go and also before you return to the UK depending on the length of your visit.

-We recommend Endectrid and Quantex treatment every 4 weeks to prevent flea infestations, biting lice, ear mites, sarcoptic mange, demodectic mange, lungworm, roundworm, hookworm, heartworm and tapeworm.
+We recommend preventative products for flea infestations, biting lice, ear mites, sarcoptic mange, demodectic mange, lungworm, roundworm, hookworm, heartworm and tapeworm.